 Legislation called the Deregulation Bill becomes law on 1st October and will impact self-employed workers and contractors with regard to their health and safety obligations.

-The existing Health and Safety at Work Act imposes a general duty on all self-employed people to protect themselves and others from risk to their health and safety, regardless of the type of activity the self-employed person undertakes and the risks that this creates.
+The existing Health and Safety at Work Act imposes a general duty on all self-employed people to protect themselves and others from risk to their health and safety, regardless of the type of activity the self-employed person undertakes and the risks this creates.

 The Government have changed the law so that only self-employed people who conduct certain work (or who have employees) will have a duty under Health and Safety Laws to protect themselves and others from risk to health and safety.
 This comes into effect on the 1st October 2015.